The Bonfires of San Juan – Spanish Festival Meets Summer Solstice

 The History of the Bonfires of San Juan

 It’s probably not a big surprise that this festival is based on a religious holiday and Saint’s Day.
 Go figure – that’s pretty much where the countless holidays in Spain come from.
 But going even further back, many of them originate from ancient pagan rituals.
-That’s the case with the bonfires of San Juan also celebrating the Summer Solstice which just took place this week.
+That’s the case with the bonfires of San Juan also celebrating the Summer Solstice which just took place on the 21st.

 San Juan, or Saint John the Baptist, is the patron saint of many of the towns here in the Costa Blanca.
-So there are also special masses at the end of the week of celebrations and in the parades in towns you’ll see that today this festival still carries it’s predominantly religious affiliation.
+So there are also special masses at the end of the week-long celebrations.
+In the parades that towns have, you’ll also see how this festival still carries it’s predominantly religious affiliation.